d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/single-variable-calculus.md

 Two things should be clear after doing this example:

-1. Any function we can write down using sums, products, constants, powers, exponentials, and logarithms can have its derivate computed mechanically by following these rules.
+1. Any function we can write down using sums, products, constants, powers, exponentials, and logarithms can have its derivative computed mechanically by following these rules.
 2. Having a human follow these rules can be tedious and error prone!

 Thankfully, these two facts together hint towards a way forward: this is a perfect candidate for mechanization!
 Indeed backpropagation, which we will revisit later in this section, is exactly that.